-Several groups have reported results of using RPLND as primary treatment of seminoma, and a review of the subject has recently been published (64, 65).
+Several groups have reported results of using RPLND as primary treatment of seminoma, and reviews of the subject have recently been published (64, 65).
 There are known risks of RPLND, including retrograde ejaculation, infections, bleeding and chylous ascites.
 The procedure is standard treatment when removing remaining lesion following chemotherapy for metastatic nonseminoma, and in primary treatment of nonseminoma CS IIA Mk-.
 Surgery is much more complicated after chemotherapy compared to primary RPLND, where the risk of mortality is reported to close to zero (66-68).
-Currently, several studies include patients for primary RPLND in non-bulky metastatic seminoma, i.e CS IIA + IIB \leq 3 cm, 1-2 metastatic lymph nodes.
+Currently, several studies include patients for primary RPLND in non-bulky metastatic seminoma, i.e CS IIA + IIB $\leq$ 3 cm, 1-2 metastatic lymph nodes.
 Data from several previous small studies have shown a relapse-rate close to zero in this group of patients, provided stage was confirmed surgically (69, 70).
+These studies have not included patients with Clinical Stage Mk+.
+However, previously SWENOTECA has reported on Clinical Stage Mk+ seminoma treated with local therapy (radiotherapy 27.0 Gy to L-field), without relapse (34).
+As seminoma metastasizes in a predictable pattern, there is little evidence supporting an alternate pattern of lymphatic spread in early-stage metastatic disease, i.e., Clinical Stage Mk+.
+However, patients with previous inguinal or scrotal surgery might have alternate pattern of metastatic spread, and are therefore not suitable for primary RPLND.